Department of Political Science

 Over the past 12 month, the faculty in the Political Science Department taught 52 sections of undergraduate courses, 19 lower level and 33 upper level.
 Of those 52, 45 sections were taught by full time faculty and 6 by adjunct faculty.

-The Department continued its long tradition of supporting multiple programs on campus, offering classes that contributed not only to political science, but also to international studies, Middle Eastern studies, presidential studies, and the Donaghey Scholars Program.
+The Department continued its long tradition of supporting multiple programs on campus, offering classes that contributed not only to political science, but also to international studies, Middle Eastern studies, presidential studies, and the Donaghey Scholars Honors Program.

 Department faculty continued their emphasis on excellence in the classroom.
 This included a commitment to continuing pedagogical training, with multiple faculty members regularly attending events sponsored by the Academy for Teaching and Learning Excellence and one (Dr. Rebecca Glazier) presenting her pedagogical research at an ATLE event.
 Dr. Greg Shufeldt revamped our internship program, regularizing and institutionalizing more contact between the faculty member and internship supervisors and bringing in a number of guest speakers to talk to the course.
 Dr. Daryl Rice, who returned to the classroom after a number of years in administration in the fall, introduced a strong current events component into his Intro to Political Science course, with support from the Provost’s Office allowing the department to purchase newspaper subscriptions for every student in his two sections of the course.